-Each session is designed to fill an evening.
-Of course, groups work through material at different paces depending on group size and the variance in reading speed.
+Fourthly, each session is designed to fill an evening.
+Of course, groups work through material at different paces depending on the group size and the variance in reading speed.
 With that in mind, we have erred on providing more material than you will probably need.
-The facilitator needs to bear that in mind and be willing to skip sections if time runs away from you.
+We would rather provide too much material than too little!
+Again, the facilitator needs to bear that in mind and be willing to skip sections if time runs away from you.
 Encourage the members of the group to go back over the material in their own time.

 Whatever happens, the prayers are provided to signify the beginning and end of each session and our hope is that all the conversations you have together happen within this context of worship.